susanBuck/notes/05_Laravel/11_Databases_Relationships.md

 ## Pivot Tables

-+ Table that links the two tables together using foreign keys.
++ A pivot table links two tables together using foreign keys.
 + Also known as: &ldquo;lookup table&rdquo;, &ldquo;join table&rdquo;.
 + A primary key is not needed on a pivot table.
-+ Naming: Use singular version of the name of the two tables it's joining, separate with underscore, list in alphabetical order.
++ Naming: Use the singular version of the name of the two tables you're joining, separated with an underscore, in alphabetical order.
 Ex: If you're joining the `books` table with the `tags` table, the resulting pivot table name would be `book_tag`.

 ## Schema for relationships